Board Meeting Agendas/Notices

 Whitman County Public Hospital District No. 3

-Bob Vuletich, Vice President
+Bob Vuletich, President

 Term expires 2023

-Bob Vuletich has served as Board Commissioner for Whitman County Public Hospital District No. 3 dba Whitman Hospital and Medical Center since January of 2018.
+Bob Vuletich has served as Board Commissioner for Whitman County Public Hospital District No. 3 dba Whitman Hospital and Medical Clinics since January of 2018.
 Bob is a resident of Colfax WA and currently works as a pharmacist for Tick Klock Drug.

 "WHMC is a vital part of our community.
 As a Hospital Commissioner, it is a privilege to serve with such dedicated health care professionals.
 Our goal is to continue to provide this excellent level of health care for our patients."

-Georgie Leinweber, Secretary
+Georgie Leinweber, Vice President

 Term expires 2023